siawyoung/immaculate/_posts/2016-03-30-immaculate-showcase.md

 title: Immaculate Showcase
 ---

-This is an example post featuring the various features of Immaculate and Tuftes CSS.
+This is an example post showcasing the various features of [Immaculate](https://github.com/siawyoung/immaculate) and [Tufte CSS](https://github.com/edwardtufte/tufte-css).
 Please refer to the Markdown source for this post for a better understanding.

 Please feel free to modify Immaculate's template files to your liking.
 I have kept them as terse as possible for this express purpose.